-In light of our previous findings, one might worry that a tract defined as a high upward-mobility neighborhood does not have statistically higher mobility rates as compared to the other tracts.
-To examine this, we compute a 95% confidence set for the τ -best tracts in the Seattle and King County, where τ is set equal to 132 (approximately one-third).
-The confidence set is implemented as described in Appendix F, using the stepwise procedure ("DM.step").
-The result is shown in the first row of Panel A of Table 5.
-We find that all but 2 out of 397 tracts could be among the top one-third, and, as a result, be classified as high upward-mobility neighborhood according to our definition.
-In addition, all 397 tracts lie in the confidence set for the τ -worst.
+compute a 95% confidence set for the τ -best tracts in the Seattle and King County, where τ is set equal to 132 (approximately one-third).
+The confidence set is implemented as described in Appendix E.3, using the stepwise procedure ("DM.step").
+In the first row of Panel A of Table 4 we show the index of the worst (best) tract in the τ -best (-worst) confidence set.
+We find that tract with 397th mobility estimate could be among the top one-third, and, as a result, be classified as high upward-mobility neighborhood according to our definition.
+In addition, even the first tract lies in the confidence set for the τ -worst.
 Thus, we conclude the classification of a given tract as a high upward-mobility neighborhood may simply reflect statistical uncertainty ("noise") rather than particularly high mobility ("signal").

 A natural question is whether an alternative definition could have reduced the noise in the classification.
-We investigate this in the second to fourth rows of Table 5, showing the 95% confidence sets for the τ -best and the τ -worst when τ is set to 1/4, 1/10, or 1/100 of the tracts.
-We see that 360 tracts could even be among the top-4 (approximately, 1/100 of the tracts) tracts and that 394 could be among the worst-4.
+We investigate this in the second to fourth rows of Table 4, showing the largest and smallest integers in the 95% confidence sets for the τ -best and the τ -worst when τ is set to 1/4, 1/10, or 1/100 of the tracts.
+We see that the tract ranked 397th could even be among the top-4 (approximately, 1/100 of the tracts) tracts and that the tract ranked 7th could be among the worst-4.
 The results are very similar when we try to determine the top 1/3, 1/4, or 1/10 only among the 50 most populous tracts.
-Taken together, these results suggest that changes in the definition of upward-mobility neighborhoods at the tract-level is unlikely to reduce the noise in the classification.
+Taken together, these results suggest that changes in the definition of high upward-mobility neighborhoods at the tract-level is unlikely to reduce the noise in the classification.

-To show how, in principle, the τ -best and τ -worst confidence sets could be used to select treatment and control groups consider Panel B of Table 5.
+To show how, in principle, the τ -best and τ -worst confidence sets could be used to select treatment and control groups consider Panel B of Table 4.
 It shows the analogous results to those in Panel A for CZs.
-Among the 50 most populous CZs, the confidence sets for the τ -best and the τ -worst when $\tau = 17$ (approximately one-third of the CZs) do not overlap.
-The CZs 1...20 could be among the top one-third while CZs 31...50 could be among the bottom one-third.
-Therefore, we can be confident that none of the tracts classified as top one-third are in fact among the bottom one-third and vice versa, which means we could define the top/bottom one-third of the 50 most populous CZs as treatment/control group.
+Among the 50 most populous CZs, the confidence sets for the τ -best and the τ -worst with $\tau=17$ (approximately one-third of the CZs) do not overlap.
+Only the CZs ranked 20th or better could be among the top one-third while only CZs ranked 31st or worse could be among the bottom one-third.
+Therefore, we can be confident that none of the CZs classified as top one-third are in fact among the bottom one-third and vice versa.
+This finding suggests that researchers could define the top/bottom one-third of the 50 most populous CZs as treatment/control group in an experiment.